Hailemeskel-Getaneh/ReactCourseSeries/9BindingEventHandlers/src/note.md

    2. using arrow function in the render method but you need to have parentesis and call it as function as follow. onClick = {() => this.changeHandler()}
+# the second one is good choice for passing parameters

    3. binding the handler in the contructur and use it as this.changeHandler in the render method this.changeHandler = this.changeHandler.bind(this) adn call it as